 - 5. Each airline shall have the right to convert and remit to its country, on demand, local revenues in excess of sums locally disbursed.
 Conversion and remittance shall be permitted promptly without restrictions or taxation in respect thereof at the rate of exchange applicable to current transactions and remittance on the date the carrier makes the initial application for remittance. - 6.
 The airlines of each Party shall be permitted to pay for local expenses, including purchases of fuel, in the territory of the other Party in local currency.
 At their discretion, the airlines of each Party may pay for such expenses in the territory of the other Party in freely convertible currencies according to local currency regulation. - 7.
-In operating or holding out the authorized services on the agreed routes, any designated airline of one Party may enter into cooperative marketing arrangements such as blocked-space, code-sharing or leasing arrangements, with - a) an airline or airlines of either Party; - b) an airline or airlines of a third country; and - c) a surface transportation provider of any country;
+In operating or holding out the authorized services on the agreed routes, any designated airline of one Party may enter into cooperative marketing arrangements such as blocked-space, code-sharing or leasing arrangements, with - a. an airline or airlines of either Party; and - b. an airline or airlines of a third country;